-In recent years, NuWaves has received a lot of positive feedback regarding their small form factor and light weight RF products.
+In recent years, NuWaves has received a lot of positive feedback regarding their small form factor and light weight RF products because we understand heat transfer and the role it plays with our products.
 Maintaining good thermal management for your system is one of the biggest challenges when it comes to designing high powered micro RF electronics.
 Thus, a complete understanding of your product’s thermal properties and knowledge on how to optimize the dissipation of heat generated by your system is critical if you want to design a functioning product.
 Today we take a look at the design variables that will determine whether your high powered micro RF amplifier will overheat or not, and how to exploit each of these variables to design a system optimized for thermal management.

 For this discussion, let us define our system as a high powered, small factor form power amplifier operating within a Unmanned Aircraft System (UAS), where our power amplifier is operating at a hotter temperature than its surroundings.
 So how do we design our system to best dissipate the heat it generates?
 A great place to start is to minimize the amount of heat that our system generates by utilizing conductive materials such as silver, copper, and gold to facilitate the flow of current through our system.
 The less resistance that your current encounters, the less heat your system will generate.